zendframework/zf2-documentation/docs/languages/en/modules/zend.http.request.rst

 **getMetadata**
    ``getMetadata(null|string|int $key, null|mixed $default)``

-   Retrieve all metadata or a single metadatum as specified by key
+   Retrieve all metadata or a single metadatum as specified by key.

    Returns mixed